cdanghel/Handling-Missing-Data-in-Pandas/README.md

 # Handling-Missing-Data

-Welcome to the DigitalNetwork Spring Boot project!
+Welcome to the Handling Missing Data project!
 This project aims to demonstrate the basic functionaliy and structure of a Spring Boot application.

 ## Disclaimer
-1. This code is not original and was developed by following instructions from the Udemy course "Master Microservices with Spring Boot and Spring Cloud".
+1. This code is not original and was developed by following instructions from the Udemy course "Python for Machine Learning & Data Science Masterclass" by Jose Portilla.
+2. The course covers various topics related to Machine Learning and Data Science and it spans 44 hours on-demand video.
+3. In some cases, modifications or adaptations have been made to the original code to fit specific requirements or enhance functionality.
+4. To access the original course materials and learn more, please refer to the "Python for Machine Learning & Data Science Masterclass". available here (https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/)